Blood, toil, tears and sweat: Excerpts

+On Friday evening last I received His Majesty's Commission to form a new Administration.
+It was the evident wish and will of Parliament and the nation that this should be conceived on the broadest possible basis and that it should include all parties, both those who supported the late Government and also the parties of the Opposition.
+I have completed the most important part of this task.
+A War Cabinet has been formed of five Members, representing, with the Opposition Liberals, the unity of the nation.
+The three party Leaders have agreed to serve, either in the War Cabinet or in high executive office...

 Sir, to form an Administration of this scale and complexity is a serious undertaking in itself, but it must be remembered that we are in the preliminary stage of one of the greatest battles in history, that we are in action at many points, in Norway and in Holland, that we have to be prepared in the Mediterranean, that the air battle is continuous, and that many preparations ... have to be made here at home. ...

-I would say to the House as I said to those who have joined this government: "I have nothing to offer but blood, toil, tears and sweat".
+In this crisis I hope I may be pardoned if I do not address the House at any length to-day.
+I hope that any of my friends and colleagues, or former colleagues, who are affected by the political reconstruction, will make allowance, all allowance, for any lack of ceremony with which it has been necessary to act.
+I would say to the House, as I said to those who have joined this Government: "I have nothing to offer but blood, toil, tears and sweat."

 We have before us an ordeal of the most grievous kind.
 We have before us many, many long months of struggle and of suffering.
 You ask, what is our policy?
 I will say: It is to wage war, by sea, land and air, with all our might and with all the strength that God can give us; to wage war against a monstrous tyranny never surpassed in the dark and lamentable catalogue of human crime.
 That is our policy.
 You ask, what is our aim?
 I can answer in one word: it is victory, victory at all costs, victory in spite of all terror, victory, however long and hard the road may be, for without victory there is no survival.
+Let that be realised; no survival for the British Empire, no survival for all that the British Empire has stood for, no survival for the urge and impulse of the ages, that mankind will move forward towards its goal.
+But I take up my task with buoyancy and hope.
+I feel sure that our cause will not be suffered to fail among men.
+At this time I feel entitled to claim the aid of all, and I say, "Come then, let us go forward together with our united strength."